willijar/cl-data-format-validation/README.txt

   will be scaled and the appropriate engineering prefix used.
   A general purpose formatter of the same name is also provided.

-**roman**
-  Convert between roman numerals (up to 4000) and an integer

-**string** `&key strip-return nil-allowed min-word-count max-word-count min-length max-length` Validates that the string is between `min-length` and `max-length` characters long (inclusive, and if specified) and the word count is between `min-word-count` and `max-word-count`.
-  Whitespace is trimmed from the returned string, and if `strip-return` is specified the RETURN characters are stripped from the string (useful when handling input from http forms).

-**symbol** `&key nil-allowed package convert`
-  Returns a symbol from the string interned into `package` (default is the keyword package). `conversion` is a function applied to the string before it is interned (default identity) which may for example be used to change case or map special characters.

-**pathname** `&key must-exist wild-allowed nil-allowed` Convert input to a pathname.
-If `wild-allowed` is true then the pathname is allowed to be wild, otherwise if `must-exist` is true then the pathname must correspond to an existing file (checked using probe-file.

-**pathnames** `&key must-exist wild-allowed nil-allowed` Return a list of pathnames delimited by ':', each checked as for **pathname**

 **filename** `&key if-invalid replacement`
   Return a safe filename from a string path value.
   May return an error or replace invalid characters with the specified replacement letter (default '-');

-**list** `&key separator type min-length max-length` Return a list of objects delimited by the given `separator` string.
-Each member is recursively checked the nested type (another type specification).
-If specified `min-length` and `max-length` specify the required length bounds.
-The type specification may be a list of type specifications applied to each element in turn or a single type specification applied to all elements (note there is an ambiguity if you specify a list of one symbol - in this it is taken as a conversion for the first element only).

-**member** `&key type set test  key`
-  Recursively uses `type` to convert string to internal object which is then checked for membership of the list `set` using `key` and `test`(default is equal allowing for string tests).

-**date** `&key nil-allowed zone fmt`
-  Uses the `parse-time` library of Jim Healy and Daniel Barlow to convert to internal universal time in specified zone.
-  `fmt` is a keyword specifying the output format to be used as follows.
-A stand alone formatter of the same name is also provided.

-  :RFC2822   - output as per RFC2822 for internet messages
-  :SHORT     - output in a shorter format (same as :ISO) :TIME-ONLY - outputs time as hh:mm:ss
-  :DATE-ONLY - outputs date as dd-mm-yyyy
-  :ISO       - output as per ISO 8602 (default)

-**read** `&key multiplep type package`
-  Uses the lisp reader with the current package set to `package`. `type` is a Common Lisp type against which the read object(s) is checked.
-If `multiplep` is true then read will be continually called until all characters are used up and the results are returned as a list.
-On output, if `multiplep` is true list of objects are separated by a space and written readably.

-**time-period** `&key`
-  A time period in hours, minutes and (optionally) seconds is converted into an integer number of seconds. ':' is used as the delimiter between fields.

 **headers** `&key stream skip-blanks-p field-specifications preserve-newlines-p termination-test if-no-specification`